 The GVSU Charter Schools Office is entering its 21st year of being a charter school authorizer.
 Please scroll through the timeline to see key moments during our time of operation.

 GVSU commits to chartering schools after Michigan becomes ninth state to enact charter law.
 The GVSU Charter Schools Office, led by J. Patrick Sandro, opens three schools in 1995, serving 350 students total.
 By 1998 the GVSU CSO authorizes 16 schools, including two high schools.

 In 2000, GVSU President Arend D. Lubbers receives the annual Plachta Award from the Michigan Association of Public School Academies (MAPSA) for excellent work with charter schools.
 Two years later, Sandro retires and is replaced by Ed Richardson, former Chelsea Public Schools superintendent.
 By 2004 the GVSU CSO authorizes 25 schools, serving over 7,000 students.

 2005 - 2010:

-Under Wood, the CSO looks to offer more development opportunities for teachers and administrators.
-Professional development workshops are created with focuses on reading, data, classroom management, and technology in the classroom.
-The CSO also introduced The Learning Network and Leadership Coaching, seminars designed for school administrators to discuss best practices.
+Under Wood, the CSO develops a “Growth with Quality” initiative that focuses on offering more development opportunities for teachers and administrators and improving student achievement scores.
+Professional development workshops are created for reading, data, classroom management, and technology in the classroom.
+Programs are established to bring charter students to GVSU, including campus visits, summer camp, and ArtPrize Education Days.
+The CSO also introduces The Learning Network and Leadership Coaching, seminars designed for school administrators to discuss best practices.
 In 2013 the GVSU Detroit Center is opened and becomes the center of the CSO's Detroit-related activity.
-The GVSU CSO is also named the top authorizer in Michigan according to a state report on school performance.
-The GVSU CSO currently serves over 30,000 students in 61 schools.
+In 2014, the GVSU celebrates 20 years of charter school authorization.
+Grand Valley currently serves over 32,000 students in 71 schools.